wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 15 And certain skilful men were appointed commissioners to construct this new and dreadful engine of destruction ,

-16 And Samuel , a philosopher , sir-named Mitchel , a citizen of New- York , was one of the commissioners ; also , Rutgers , and Morris , and Wolcot , and Dearborn , were other commissioners ; and they all gave their services freely for the good of their country.
+16 And Samuel , a philosopher , sir-named Mitchel , a citizen of New-York , was one of the commissioners ; also , Rutgers , and Morris , and Wolcot , and Dearborn , were other commissioners ; and they all gave their services freely for the good of their country.

 17 Now she was equipped with thirty of the engines of destruction ; and the weight of a ball that they vomited forth was about a thousand shekels.